VeldEnDuin/VeldEnDuin.github.io/en/amenities/sanitary-facilities.md

 # Sanitary facilities

-All backpackers can make use of our sanitary facilities:
+All campers can make use of our sanitary facilities:

 * 5 showers
 * 8 toilets and urinals